Freezing broad beans

 The recommended starting dose is about six beans twice a day; you will have to cut back on your medication.

-Assuming you can eat them fresh for say four months, you would need to freeze around 3,000 beans.
+Assuming you can eat them fresh for say four months, you would need to freeze around 3,000 beans for the next eight.
 It will be a lot of work but it's all good food stored up for the whole year.

 I would wait for them to get larger than this for freezing but for fresh, green broad beans these are perfect.
 Do it before they start to dry off; then the skins get very chewy.

 Start by picking as many pods as you think you can easily shell at one sitting; use secateurs.
-Finish the lot since they start to lose water and and the natural sugars turn to starch quite quickly.
+Finish the lot since they begin to lose water and the natural sugars turn quite quickly to starch.

 Two people working steadily at blanching the beans would not find it too onerous.